cqse/teamscale-javascript-profiler/README.md

 JavaScript applications in order to collect coverage information and the tools for aggregating this information and sending it to [Teamscale](https://www.cqse.eu/en/teamscale/).

+Please see the [HOWTO](HOWTO.md) for details on using the profiler for your project.

 ## Motivation

 Users want to do Test Gap analysis for their JavaScript/TypeScript code.